Regulator to review Gosport findings following inappropriate opioid painkiller doses

 The service level agreement contract was managed by the Portsmouth trust’s chief pharmacist, who was unnamed in the panel’s report, and who had overall responsibility for the service.
 The delivery of the service — including regular ward visits to review the drug charts and to check the drug stock — was down to Dalton, according to evidence given to the report by a ward Sister.

 The independent panel set up to investigate the patient deaths that occurred between 1988 and 2000 did not single Dalton out for criticism in its report, which was published earlier in June 2018.

-But the panel did censure pharmacists and the then Portsmouth Healthcare NHS Trust’s drugs and therapeutics committee for failing to challenge the prescribing practice at Gosport, despite documented evidence of the quantities of opioids used on the wards and that patients “in the main” did not require palliative or end-of-life care.
+But the panel did report that there was no evidence that pharmacists and the then Portsmouth Healthcare NHS Trust’s drugs and therapeutics committee challenged the prescribing practice at Gosport, despite documented evidence of the quantities of opioids used on the wards and that patients “in the main” did not require palliative or end-of-life care.

 Jane Barton, clinical assistant and GP, who oversaw the practice of prescribing on the wards identified by the panel, is the only person to have faced disciplinary action to date.
 She was found guilty by the General Medical Council of serious professional misconduct; however, she retired and no prosecutions were brought.

 Breaking her silence since the report was published, her husband, speaking on her behalf, told Sky News on 27 June 2018 that his wife maintained she was “a hardworking, dedicated doctor doing the best for her patients in a very inadequately resourced part of the health service”.

 Meanwhile, pharmacy leaders in Hampshire this week said they hoped the profession today had more confidence and courage to speak out if concerned about prescribing practice.